 Back in the ’60s, ’70s, and ’80s, trucks (or cars), simply did not have all of the advanced safety systems as today.
 No sensors, no radars, no 3D scanning cameras, no ABS, no stability programs, no hill descent control or anything remotely similar to it.

 So, while the best trucks of today (COE or conventional) do have superior safety, the COE trucks of before didn’t.
 In fact, there was a running gag among the drivers of COE trucks:

 “Who is the first person at the scene of the accident?”

-The engineers have a lot less space to work with when designing the COE truck.
-Having less space to do the same task as the engineers of the conventional trucks, they usually need a lot more time and have to master far more issues before production.
+Designing and manufacturing conventional trucks is somewhat less complicated compared to the production of the typical COE truck.
+For starters, engineers have a lot less space to work with when designing a COE truck.
+Having less space to work with, they usually have to anticipate and work through more issues before production.

-Massive engineering challenges have to be tackled which usually raises the investment a company has to make to develop a truck.
-As the regular truck isn’t as compact and cramped, engineers have fewer problems placing all the necessities and don’t have nearly as many problems to solve as far as space-saving is concerned.
+Tackling engineering challenges usually raises the investment a company has to make to develop a truck — and all this happened before the truck can even hit the assembly line.
+As the regular truck design isn’t as cramped, engineers have fewer problems placing all the mechanical necessities.

-For example, European regulations do permit the maximum length of the mobile asset thus limiting the necessity for extremely heavy loads.
 Nevertheless, another factor plays a crucial role: physics.
-Conventional trucks do have a longer wheelbase and while this affects the maneuverability and the turning circle (rather dramatically), it also enables engineers to engineer a truck which can safely haul bigger loads.
-The truck is more stable on the highway and can distribute the mass more effectively.
+Conventional trucks have a longer wheelbase and while this affects the maneuverability and their turning radius (rather dramatically), it also enables engineering a truck that can safely haul bigger loads.
+Thanks to the longer wheelbase, the truck is more stable on the highway and can distribute the mass more effectively.